gallingern/cat-counter-detection/README.md

    This will install libcamera-utils for camera capture, OpenCV for image processing, and tflite-runtime for inference.

-   The installer will automatically download a COCO-trained INT8 quantized model that can detect cats.
+   The system includes a pre-trained COCO INT8 quantized model that can detect cats.
 3. The script will:
    - Install required dependencies
    - Set up a Python virtual environment